The Second Act

 Not a funeral.
 A continuation.

 We help teams understand their applications, make clear modernization bets, and extend the life of software that's already proven itself.
+Sometimes that means upgrades.
+Sometimes refactoring.
+Sometimes new capabilities nobody expected.
+It rarely means starting over.

 We don't romanticize old code.

-We make it legible… then make it better.
+We make it legible — then make it better.